oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 Same section covers various below scenarios as well with podman compose-
 1. Deploying Oracle RAC on Container with Block Devices on Podman with Podman Compose
+2. Deploying Oracle RAC on Container with NFS Devices on Podman with Podman Compose
-2. Deploying Oracle RAC Additional Node on Container with Block Devices on Podman with Podman Compose
+3. Deploying Oracle RAC Additional Node on Container with Block Devices on Podman with Podman Compose
+4. Deploying Oracle RAC Additional Node on Container with Oracle RAC Storage Container on Podman with Podman Compose

 ***Note:*** Podman and Podman Compose is not supported with OL7.
-You need OL8.8 with UEK R7.
+You need minimum OL8.8 with UEK R7.

 ## Section 6: Connecting to an Oracle RAC Database